nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    * faceted searches on a (small) set of biologically relevant features of experimental resources like `biosample`s and `subject`s
-   * organization of displayed summary results using subdivisions of experimental metadata collections by `project` (grant or contract) and/or `collection` (any scientifically relevant grouping of resources)
+   * organization of displayed summary results using subdivisions of experimental metadata collections by `project` (grant or contract) and `collection` (any scientifically relevant grouping of resources)
    * basic reporting on changes in metadatasets over time (e.g., introducing creation times for `file`s and `biosample`s)

-C2M2 Level 1 is meant to serve as an intermediate level of complexity (and hence an intermediate level of difficulty, in terms of preparing compliant submissions) between Level 0's basic digital inventory and Level 2 (the most powerful and flexible research-asset metadata model that can be meaningfully generalized across the various CFDE datasets).
-Accordingly, several modeling concepts (requiring the most effort to manage and produce) are left to Level 2.
-No protected data will be modeled at Level 1.
+C2M2 Level 1 is meant to serve as an intermediate level of complexity (and hence an intermediate level of difficulty with respect to the preparation compliant submissions) between Level 0's basic digital inventory and the full intricacy of C2M2 Level 2 (the most powerful and flexible research-asset metadata model that can be meaningfully generalized across the various CFDE datasets).
+Accordingly, several modeling concepts (requiring the most effort to manage and produce) are left to Level 2:
+   * any protected data
-Also reserved for Level 2 are model structures representing experimental protocols;
+   * model structures representing experimental protocols
-event-based resource generation/provenance networks; detailed information on organizational or institutional structures and people governing the research being documented; and most of the scientific decoration required for detailed dataset querying by researchers.
+   * event-based resource generation/provenance networks
+   * detailed information on institutional structures and people governing the research being documented
+   * and most of the scientific decoration required for detailed data querying by researchers.

 #### Level 1 submission process: overview